LIS

 P. Adequate documentation supporting the reasons for termination must be filed in the case record.

-R. Applicants and recipients will be afforded due process through timely written notices of any action determining or affecting their eligibility for services or copayment amount.
+R. Applicants and recipients will be afforded due process through timely written notices of any action determining or affecting eligibility for services or copayment amount.
 Such written notice shall include the reason for the action and the notice of appeal rights and procedures, including the right to a fair hearing if the applicant or recipient is aggrieved by the local department's action or failure to act on an application.
 If a recipient requests an appeal prior to the effective date of any proposed action and if the continuation of services is requested by the parent, child care services will continue until a decision is rendered by a hearing officer.
 If the decision of the local department is upheld by the hearing officer, the recipient must repay the amount of services paid during the appeal process.

 Statutory Authority